Hurricane Ernesto aims for Bermuda after leaving many in Puerto Rico without power or water

 A hurricane warning was in effect for Bermuda, with Ernesto expected to pass near or over the island on Saturday.

-The Category 1 storm was located about 605 miles (975 kilometers) south-southwest of Bermuda on Thursday morning.
-It had maximum sustained winds of 85 mph (140 kph) and was moving north at 13 mph (20 kph).
+The Category 1 storm was located about 495 miles (795 kilometers) south-southwest of Bermuda on Thursday afternoon.
+It had maximum sustained winds of 85 mph (140 kph) and was moving north at 13 mph (20 kph) over open waters.

 “I cannot stress enough how important it is for every resident to use this time to prepare.
 We have seen in the past the devastating effects of complacency,” said National Security Minister Michael Weeks.

-Ernesto was forecast to become a major Category 3 hurricane on Friday and then decrease in strength as it approaches Bermuda, where it is expected to drop between four to eight inches of rain, with up to 12 inches in isolated areas.
+Ernesto was forecast to near Category 3 hurricane status on Friday and then decrease in strength as it approaches Bermuda, where it is expected to drop between 6-12 inches of rain, with up to 15 inches in isolated areas.

 “All of the guidance show this system as a large hurricane near Bermuda,” said the National Hurricane Center in Miami.